My name is Rick Bradley and here I intend to share some of the recipes that have worked for me, resources I've found, sites

 AGEs not just on your face but in your food

 Advanced Glycation End products.
 Are we getting closer to the causes of many of the infamatory diseases that aflict us?
-The Post and Courier article.

 American meat is it safe?

 Critics worry about food safety as federal meat inspectors face work overload, burnout.
-THE NEW FOOD ECONOMY article.

 And Food Safety News is currently posting this notice on all related articles

 At this time, the credibility of the Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) is not to be trusted.
-Both agencies have shown a reckless disregard for the public’s right to know, and their reliability going forward remains suspect.

 The explanation.